- Indefinite Leave to Remain requirements

 There are some cases when an individual will only be able to apply for Indefinite Leave to Remain after they have spent longer than five years in the UK.
 This includes those who have been living in the UK under a form of ‘Long Residence’.

 Some individuals will receive settled status automatically, without needing to complete an ILR application.
-This includes:

 - Adult dependent of a UK citizen or person with settled status who requires long-term care from their UK family member